Here's a perfect recipe for Meatless Mondays: Skinny Slow Cooker Spinach Lasagna.

-Sprinkle with remaining ½ cup mozzarella and ¼ cup grated Parmesan cheeses.
+- Sprinkle with remaining ½ cup mozzarella and ¼ cup grated Parmesan cheeses.
 Cover and let stand 10 minutes to allow the cheese to melt.

-Recipe source: Slightly adapted from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker by Phyllis Good
+Recipe source: Slightly adapted from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker (affiliate link) by Phyllis Good

 If you like this Slow Cooked Spinach Lasagna, you might also like: